Table of Contents

 - This process repeats across thousands of websites, building a comprehensive profile

-This profile is used to serve targeted ads, but the data itself can be sold, leaked in breaches, or used for purposes you never consented to.
+This profile is used to serve targeted ads, but the data itself can be sold to data brokers, leaked in breaches, shared with law enforcement, or used for purposes you never consented to.
+The profile often includes your approximate location, income level, political interests, health concerns, and relationship status — all inferred from your browsing patterns.

 How to Manage Cookies